This version was launched in late 2021. The former 2019/20 version is also available as an alternative until mid-2022.

 Sexuality education guide

-The Ministry of Education’s Sexuality Education: a guide for principals, boards of trustees, and teachers is also of relevance to schools when considering child abuse or relationship violence education.
+The Ministry of Education’s Sexuality Education: a guide for principals, boards of trustees, and teachers is also of relevance to schools when considering healthy relationships education programmes such as Loves-Me-Not.